Central Institute of Technology, Kokrajhar: Facilities

-There are 3 Boys' and 1 Girls' Hostel inside the campus with capacity to accommodate around 1100 Boys and 250 girls.
-However to accommodate the newly admitted girls the institute has arranged 2 rented house outside the campus and new Hostels are being constructed.
+There are 3 Boys' and 1 Girl Hostel inside the campus with the capacity to accommodate around 1100 Boys and 250 girls.
+However to accommodate the newly admitted girls the institute has arranged 2 rented houses outside the campus and new Hostels are being constructed.
 Due to the constraints faced by the students especially the outstation students to find accommodation in the town, the Institute is making arrangements for opening more hostels for both boys and girls.

 Academics

 Rankings

 Central Institute of Technology, Kokrajhar was ranked in the 251–300 band among all engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2021.